hu8813/42_darkly/06-password-restore/Resources/README.md

    <input type="hidden" name="mail" value="webmaster@borntosec.com">
    ```
 2. **Exploit:**
-   - Change the value to your own email using DevTools, or
+   - Change the value to your own email using DevTools and submit Form
-   - Send a direct POST request:
-     ```bash
-     curl -X POST "/?page=recover" --data "mail=attacker@some-anonym-email.com&Submit=Submit"
-     ```
 3. **Result:**
-   The app sends the reset link (and flag) to the attacker’s email.
+   The app shows the Flag (reset link (and password) to the attacker’s email).

 ---